quekky/pyktv/README.md

 To run from sourcecode, the following python packages is required:

-* PyQt5
+* PyQt5 (supports only Python 3.5 and above)
 * youtube_dl
 * python-mpv

-Download mpv library from https://mpv.io/ and put it in the path (For Windows, download **mpv-1.dll**)
+Download MPV library from https://mpv.io/ and put it in the path (For Windows, download **mpv-1.dll**) If there's no library for the OS you're using, you'll need to compile it from MPV source and drop the library file in the root of the project

-After downloading youtube_dl, edit the code https://github.com/rg3/youtube-dl/issues/15787
+After downloading youtube_dl source (or from pip), edit the code https://github.com/rg3/youtube-dl/issues/15787

 # FAQ